-It has caused a lot of problems in this world,
+"Hate, it has caused a lot of problems in the world,

 - Maya Angelou

 All data from the Southern Poverty Law Center

 |Black Nationalist groups

 |Holocaust Denial groups